Kavixx12/Kavixx12/README.md

 ###

 <p align="left">
-🎓 Final-year Computer Science undergraduate at the University of Ruhuna[cite: 7].<br>
+🎓 Final-year Computer Science undergraduate at the University of Ruhuna.<br>
-💻 Specialized focus on Full-Stack Development and UI/UX Design[cite: 7].<br>
+💻 Specialized focus on Full-Stack Development and UI/UX Design.<br>
-🎨 I bring a strong creative edge with professional Graphic Design skills, allowing me to bridge the gap between functional logic and user-centric design[cite: 10].<br>
+🎨 I bring a strong creative edge with professional Graphic Design skills, allowing me to bridge the gap between functional logic and user-centric design.<br>
-🛠️ If it’s broken, I’ll fix it.
-If it’s not broken… give me five minutes. 😅<br>
-🎯 Goals: To build scalable digital solutions and secure an impactful role[cite: 11].<br>
+🎯 Goals: To build scalable digital solutions and secure an impactful role.<br>
-⚡ Fun fact: I debug code faster when I talk to myself — sometimes I’m the senior developer and the junior developer at the same time. 🤪
 </p>

 ###